What to Do in a Hit-and-Run

 - Report the Incident to Your Insurance Company: Be honest when you report the crash, but remember, you don’t have to provide a detailed account immediately.
 It’s okay to tell them you’ll give more details after you’ve spoken to a lawyer.

 - Consult a Personal Injury Attorney: Navigating the aftermath of a hit-and-run can be complex.
-An experienced personal injury attorney can guide you through this process, safeguard your rights, and help you understand your options for compensation.
+A skilled personal injury attorney can guide you, protect your rights, and explain compensation options.

 Alabama Hit-and-Run Laws

 Alabama takes hit-and-run accidents seriously, and the state has specific laws to protect victims and penalize those who commit these offenses.
 State law says drivers involved in an accident resulting in injury, death, or property damage must stop at the scene or as close to it as possible.
-They’re also required to remain at the scene until they’ve fulfilled the obligations outlined in the law, which include providing their name, address, and vehicle registration number to the other involved parties or police officers.
+They must also stay at the scene until they fulfill the legal obligations, which include giving their name, address, and vehicle registration number to the other parties involved or the police officers.

 The penalties for committing a hit-and-run in Alabama vary depending on the accident’s severity.
 If the accident caused property damage only, leaving the scene is a Class A misdemeanor, and the penalties include up to a year in jail and a fine of up to $6,000.
 If the crash resulted in injuries or deaths, the hit-and-run becomes a Class C felony, punishable by 1 to 10 years in prison and a fine of up to $15,000.